Bavon101/flash_comicon/README.md

 ## Getting Started

-**This is the starting point of my portfolio project, built with newly acquired skills**
+**This is dummy site that mimics how a live Comicon site of THE FLASH would look like 🐱‍🏍**